Have you ever wondered why you have damp spots or even mould in your bathroom, or behind the robe or around your windows?

 The main sources of moisture in a home are cooking, baking, but also all other processes where water is used, like having a shower or a bath, using the toilet, washing your hands or the dishes, using the dishwasher or the washing machine, indoor planting, and open water features, like aquariums or indoor ponds and pools.

-But did you know that one of the main contributors to the moisture in the air and in your home are we humans ourselves?
+But did you know that one of the main contributors to the moisture in the air and in your home are us humans?

 You might be asking: why is this important?
 It can’t be that bad.
 How much moisture/ water can there be?